 Frankfort, KY 40601

 Donate directly to the Friends of Kentucky Nature Preserves

 .
 They are an independent non-profit organization set up to support our work through donations, as well as volunteer work.
 The Friends of Kentucky Nature Preserves are dedicated to the protection and promotion of our state’s biodiversity and natural areas through support of land management, scientific studies and environmental education.

-Support and protect Kentucky’s State Nature Preserves while shopping at no cost to you.
-Amazon.com will donate 0.5% of your purchase to the Friends Of The Kentucky State Nature Preserves Commission Inc., with just a few clicks of a button!
+Support and protect Kentucky’s state natural area while shopping at no cost to you.
+Amazon.com will donate 0.5% of your purchase to the Friends Of The Ky State Nature Preserves Commission Inc., with just a few clicks of a button!

 • Set your browser to smile.amazon.com (instead of amazon.com).